proxmox/ceph/ceph/doc/rados/operations/crush-map.rst

    effectively grandfathered in, and will misbehave if they do not support the new feature.
- * If the CRUSH tunables are set to non-legacy values and then later changed back to the defult values, ``ceph-osd`` daemons will not be required to support the feature.
+ * If the CRUSH tunables are set to non-legacy values and then later changed back to the default values, ``ceph-osd`` daemons will not be required to support the feature.
 However, the OSD peering process requires examining and understanding old maps.
 Therefore, you should not run old versions of the ``ceph-osd`` daemon